threefoldtech/mycelium/docs/data_packet.md

 The next byte is reserved for future use and should be set to 0.

 The next byte is the hop-limit.
 Every node decrements this value by 1 before sending the packet.
-If a node decrements this value to 0, the packet is discareded.
+If a node decrements this value to 0, the packet is discarded.

 The next 16 bytes contain the sender IP address.